 The most popular MBA industries are consulting, finance and tech.
 These sectors particularly value how an MBA can develop soft skills, like problem solving, critical thinking and teamwork, on top of professional experience.

 "I feel so lucky to have an MBA from a top business school; it has put me in a really strong position going forward," says Adam Siegal, an MBA graduate from MIT-Sloan.

 In terms of salary, full-time MBAs promise a great return on investment, earning you as much as $20,000 more a year in the American jobs market once you graduate.

-According to a report by the Graduate Management Admissions Council (GMAC), 4 in 5 business school alumni agreed that their course had excellent value when it came to salary increase and job prospects.
+According to a report by the Graduate Management Admission Council (GMAC), four-in-five business school alumni agreed that their course had excellent value when it came to salary increase and job prospects.

 Ultimately, your MBA will be whatever you make of it.
 It’s a chance to travel, network, and make life-long friends, all while sharpening your business acumen.
 For most people, it’s a truly life-changing experience, and it could be for you too!